Lingo (American game show): Merchandise

 In late 2021, Two Way Media launched a mobile version of Lingo available for iOS and Android users.
-The game follows a similar format to the 2002–2007 format of Lingo.
+The game follows a similar format to the 2002–2007 version of Lingo.
 However, there are some slight differences.
-Players have a choice of playing either a four letter, five letter, or six letter round.
+Players have a choice of playing a four-letter, five-letter, or six-letter round.
 If the player correctly guesses a word, they win coins and have the option to play bingo.
 This version of Lingo does not feature a bonus round.